Wabuo/monitor/README.md

   AccessLogfile = /var/www/monitor/logfiles/access.log
   ErrorLogfile = /var/www/monitor/logfiles/error.log
   ExecuteCGI = yes
-  # UseFastCGI = PHP5 # Use if you use PHP as a FastCGI daemon
+  # UseFastCGI = PHP5 #Uncomment if you use PHP as a FastCGI daemon (chage to PHP7 if needed)
   TimeForCGI = 15
   UseToolkit = monitor
 }